glankk/libgfxd/README.md

 Set `fn` to be the argument handler function, called by `gfxd_macro_dflt`, for each argument in the current macro, not counting the dynamic display list pointers if one has been specified. `fn` can be null, in which case the handler is reset to the default.
-This only affects the output `gfxd_macro_dflt`, and has no observable effect if `gfxd_macro_dflt` is overridden (not extended).
+This only affects the output of `gfxd_macro_dflt`, and has no observable effect if `gfxd_macro_dflt` is overridden (not extended).

 ## Argument callbacks